-The type SKD relay, Figure 1, is a polyphase compensator type distance relay which provides a single zone or phase protection for all three phases.
-It provides instantaneous tripping for all combinations of phase-to-phase faults, two-phase-to ground faults, and three-phase faults.
+The type SKD relay, Figure 1, is a polyphase compensator type distance relay which provides a single zone of phase protection for all three phases.
+It provides instantaneous tripping for all combinations of phase-to-phase faults, two-phase-to-ground faults, and three-phase faults.

 Types SP and SP-1 relays, Figure 2 and Figure 3 respectively, are similar to the SKD relay except they have a low-energy transistor output used to control auxiliary circuits.
 Characteristics of the SP-1 are slightly different in that the impedance circle of the three-phase unit includes the origin.
-The SKD relay has an electro-mechanical indicating contractor switch as an operation indicator.
-Operation indication for the SP and SP-1 relays must be accomplished by auxiliary means.
+The SKD relay has an electromechanical indicating contactor switch and the SP relay has a light as an operation indicator.